marvinpinto-archive/puppetconf/puppetconf_2014.md

 ##### Notes

+- Business Agility
+- Talked a lot about openstack
+- Found this talk quite 'enterprisey'
+- "Went from 1000 AWS button clicks to 1 (jenkins) button click"

 #### 1:30pm - "Sensu and Sensibility" - The Story of a Journey From #monitoringsucks to #monitoringlove - Tomas Doran, Yelp